- Home

 Supreme Court ruling

-A person is deprived of his liberty if he is “under continuous supervision and control and is not free to leave”
+A person is deprived of their liberty if they are “under continuous supervision and control and is not free to leave”

 This phrase actually comes from one of the original European Court of Human Rights rulings from the 1990s.
 In particular it was used in the well-known “Bournewood” case.